 - Other benefits, including Incapacity Benefit.

-You'll need a national insurance (NINO) number to claim benefits.
-If you don't have one, call the National Employment NINO application number on 0845 600 0643.
-You'll also be issued with a B79 form when you're released; keep this safe as it will help prove your identity when claiming benefits.
+You’ll need a national insurance (NINO) number to claim benefits.
+If you don’t have one, this website talks you through how to register for one.
+You’ll also be issued with a B79 form when you’re released; keep this safe as it will help prove your identity when claiming benefits.

 Benefits for those on temporary release or home curfew